Product

 Baremetrics mrr breakdown

-Look for opportunities to add expansion MRR through upgrades, upsells, add-on products or other channels whenever possible.
-It’s a convenient way to grow a SaaS business that already has happy customers.
+Look for opportunities to add expansion MRR through upgrades, upsells, add-on products, or other channels whenever possible.
+It’s a convenient way to grow a SaaS business with happy customers.

-You might not be able to quantify the value you get from your relationships in real life, but in the SaaS world, you can.
+You might not be able to quantify the value you get from your relationships in real life, but you can in the SaaS world.

-Customer lifetime value (LTV) is an estimate of how much revenue you’ll make from the average customer before they churn.
+Customer lifetime value (LTV) estimates how much revenue you’ll make from the average customer before they churn.

 How to calculate lifetime value